INSURANCE TECH

 A content problem, not a technology problem

-Price dominates insurance decisions not because users are purely price-driven, but because price is the only thing they can easily compare.
+The underlying bet was that price dominates insurance decisions not because users are purely price-driven, but because price is the only thing they can easily compare.
 Making the abstract concrete gives users something to evaluate beyond the number — and that shifts the decision frame.

 Testing & Iteration